For any Christian upon this earth, there is one decision that MUST be made: whether they care to make this decision, or not.

 New Living Translation (1996)

 You can verify all of this by clicking here.
-Once there, select any version of the Bible.
+Once there, you can “one-click” switch to any version of the Bible that you desire; and then compare to the King James Version.
 Please notice both verses 16 and 20.

 My friend, have you had time to consider the decision put before you, here in this letter?